WISP Searches on a Fiber Interferometer under a Strong Magnetic Field: Overview of the experimental setup

 \section{Overview of the experimental setup}

 The general setup for the WISPFI experiment is based on a partial free space MZI with the sensing arm implemented by a waveguide that can be easily integrated inside a magnetic bore.
-Two lasers at different wavelengths of \SI{1535}{\nm} and \SI{1570}{\nm} are used together with an optical switch changing between the two lasers to modulate the axion signal at a desired frequency ($\approx§ \SI{10}{\kHz}$).
-This way, a modulation amplitude close to $\beta_{sig}$ of $100\%$ can be achieved.
-The wavelengths of the two lasers are chosen to have the photons from one laser converting to axions in resonance while the other is off-resonance.
+Two lasers at different wavelengths of \SI{1535}{\nm} and \SI{1570}{\nm} are used together with an optical switch changing between the two lasers to modulate the axion signal at a desired frequency ($\approx \SI{10}{\kHz}$).
+This way, a modulation amplitude close to $100\%$ can be achieved (see also Eq.~\ref{eq:sensitivity_baseline_setup}).
+The wavelengths of the two lasers are chosen to be sufficiently separated from each other to guarantee that at most one laser is converting axions in resonance while the other one is necessarily off-resonance.
 Therefore, the possible observed axion-generated signal will be modulated with the selected frequency of the optical switch.
 This approach is similar to the one suggested by \cite{tam_production_2012} in order to isolate the photon-axion conversion signal at side-bands with frequencies $\omega_m$, $2\omega_m$.
-The two beam-splitters (BS) are implemented in the free space part of the interferometer.
-This way, we achieve the necessary control to match and balance the interferometer arms by using a BS and a polarized beam-splitter (PBS).
-For proper control over the full $2\pi$ polarization and manipulation of the beam an adjustable half-wave plate (HWP) and quarter-waveplate (QWP) are placed before and after the PBS, respectively, as shown in Fig.~\ref{fig:general_setup}.
+Next, an electric optical modulator (EOM-AM) is used to compensate for the expected variations in amplitude caused by the optical switch without a magnetic field present.
+A free space BS is then used for splitting equally the beam and redirecting it to the two interferometer arms accordingly.
+The axion-photon oscillation leads to a relative amplitude loss and phase shift of the sensing arm embedded in the magnetic field with respect to the reference arm of the interferometer.
+It is noted, that for resonant conversion the axion-induced phase shift is zero \cite{raffelt_mixing_1988}.